KAM for quasi-linear forced hamiltonian NLS: Introduction and Main result

 In the theory of Hamiltonian partial differential equation an important matter is about the existence of quasi-periodic solutions.
 This topic has been widely studied in literature using different approach.
 The classical results on semi-linear PDE's (where the non-linearity does not contains derivatives), have been obtained using KAM theory, see for instance \cite{W,K1,KP}, ora {\em via} Nash-Moser theory \cite{CW}.
 In this paper we study the existence of \emph{reducible quasi-periodic solutions} for the hamiltonian NLS equation with unbounded perturbations:

 where $\e>0$ is a small parameter, $m>0$ and the nonlinearity is quasi-periodic in time with diophantine frequency vector $\oo\in\RRR^{d}$ and $\ff(\f,x,z)$, with $\f\in\TTT^{d}$, $z=(z_{0},z_{1},z_{2})\in\CCC^{3}$ is in $C^{q}(\TTT^{d+1}\times\CCC^{3};\CCC)$ in the real sense (i.e. as function of ${\rm Re}(z)$ and ${\rm Im}(z)$).
 Note that our case is \emph{quasi-linear}, i.e. our non-linearity contains space derivatives of order $\de=n$, where $n$ is the order of the highest derivative appearing in the linear constant coefficients term.
-The Hamiltonian NLS is on of the most studied model in the literature.
-KAM theory for PDE's was infact first developed for the semi-linear NLS with Dirichelet boundary conditions.
-However already extending this results to the circle is not completely trivial due to the presence of multiple eigenvalues.
+The Hamiltonian non linear Schr\"odinger equation (NLS) is one of the most studied model in the literature.
+KAM theory for PDE's was in fact first developed for the semi-linear NLS with Dirichelet boundary conditions.
+Under this assumption it is known that the linearized operator at some approximate solution has simple eigenvalues.
+It is also known that extending the classical theory to the circle is not completely trivial since the linearized operator has multiple eigenvalues.
 Moreover in our case we have to deal also with the difficulties arising from unbounded non-linearities.
 It turns out that dealing with these two difficulties at the same time requires subtle analysis, already in the case of equation \eqref{mega} with only one derivative.
 In order to clarify this point we first discuss the main ideas needed in order to deal with unbounded non-linearities.